-- 1. The member's Primary Care Practitioner (PCP) ordered ADH; and - The member has one or more chronic or post-acute medical, cognitive, or mental health condition(s) identified by the member's PCP that require active monitoring, treatment or intervention and ongoing observation and assessment by a nurse, without which the member's condition will likely deteriorate; and - 3.
-The member requires the ADH program to provide one or both of the following: - a. at least one of the Skilled Services (see below) ordered by a physician; or - b. assistance with one or more qualifying ADLs (see below) for, in which the member either requires hands-on physical assistance with the ADL activity, or the member can perform the ADL activity, but requires cueing and supervision throughout the performance of the task to complete it.
-The ADL assistance must be needed at least daily or on a regular basis at the ADH. - 4.
-Skilled services may include:
+- 1. The member has one or more chronic or post-acute medical, cognitive, or behavioral condition(s) identified by the member's PCP that require active monitoring, treatment or intervention and ongoing observation and assessment by a nurse, without which the member's condition will likely deteriorate; and - 2.
+The member's Primary Care Provider (PCP) ordered ADH no more than six months before the date of the PA request, that includes Treatments/Rehab Services/Assistance Required with Qualifying ADLs; and - 3.
+Provider's completed Clinical Assessment no more than six months before the date of the PA request, that supports coverage criteria for ADH and level of care (basic or complex).
+Clinical Assessment from the ADH provider will be reviewed and validated against the most recent CCA Clinical Assessment on record; and - 4.
+Any other documentation at CCA request, that includes, but is not limited to other nursing, medical or psychosocial evaluations or assessments, in order to complete its review and determination of prior authorization; and - 5.
+The member requires the ADH program to provide one or both of the following: - a. at least one of the Skilled Services ordered by a physician; or - b. assistance with one or more qualifying ADLs with which the member either requires hands-on physical assistance with the ADL activity, or the member can perform the ADL activity, but requires cueing and supervision throughout the performance of the task to complete it.
+The ADL assistance must be needed at least daily or on a regular basis at the ADH; - Skilled services may include: